Jump to section

 Schizophrenia in the workplace

 Currently, about 10-15% of people with schizophrenia are in the workforce, but 70% would like to be working.
-Understandably, misperceptions of the disorder can make it very difficult to get (and sometimes keep) a job.
+Understandably, misperceptions of the disorder can make it challenging to get (and sometimes keep) a job.

-And yet, with the right role, people with schizophrenia can contribute greatly to an organization’s success, just like any other employee.
+And yet, with the proper role, people with schizophrenia can contribute significantly to an organization’s success, just like any other employee.

-But there are a few important things that HR leaders need to know.
+But there are a few essential things that HR leaders need to know.

 Hiring a person with schizophrenia

-Schizophrenia affects each person in a different way.
+Schizophrenia affects each person differently.
 To be fair to an individual presenting with this or any disorder, hiring personnel would need to give them a fair chance.

-Generally, individuals with schizophrenia often have difficulty engaging in teamwork, and using the executive functioning skills of goal setting and focusing that are needed in most workplace settings.
-These factors can keep otherwise qualified individuals with the disorder from getting and keeping a job, and also result in credibility issues.
+Generally, individuals with schizophrenia often have difficulty engaging in teamwork and using the executive functioning skills of goal setting and focusing that are needed in most workplace settings.
+These factors can keep otherwise qualified individuals with the disorder from getting and keeping a job, resulting in credibility issues.

-And yet, with reasonable accommodations (those that don’t impinge on workflow or require global changes), people with schizophrenia can be highly productive.
+And yet, with reasonable accommodations (those that don’t intrude on workflow or require global changes), people with schizophrenia can be highly productive.

 In her case, reasonable accommodations could include working with her treatment provider to determine (and avoid) potential triggers in the workplace, providing a quiet place to work, or even allowing her to work in a room by herself, so she doesn’t have to constantly interact with other people.